Is Charles Schwab a Scam?

 Insurance

-Both Schwab’s bank and securities accounts are insured.
-Bank accounts are covered by the Federal Deposit Insurance Corporation (FDIC) up to $500,000 per customer.
-Schwab Bank’s FDIC number is 57450.
+Bank accounts and securities accounts at Schwab are insured.
+Bank accounts are insured by the Federal Deposit Insurance Corporation (FDIC) based on the standard FDIC limit rules, not a flat $500,000 per customer.
+Schwab Bank’s FDIC # is 57450.

 Is Charles Schwab Safe Judgment